16 Best Italian Restaurants in Philadelphia

 Italian opera and white tablecloths greet diners at this city institution.
 The oldest Italian restaurant in Philadelphia—and one of the oldest in the country—Dante & Luigi’s opened in 1899.
 Set in a converted townhouse, it serves up straightforward Italian American classics.

 The menu includes numerous types of pasta and plenty of seafood and meat dishes, including pork chop Milanese, veal Parmigiana, and seafood cioppino.
 Diners paying cash get a 10% discount.
-Reservations are available by phone, and on-site valet helps immensely with the often challenge parking in South Philly.
+Reservations are available by phone, and on-site valet helps immensely with the often challenging parking in South Philly.

 A Mano

-Burrata and prosciutto at A Mano Philly
+Creamy burrata at A Mano

 Located in Fairmount, A Mano comes from a place of deep love for the simple things in life, including hand crafted pastas made the old way.
 With dishes spanning the range of Italian cuisine – from Piemonte to Calabria – there’s something here for everyone.